Why Higher Doses Aren’t Always the Answer for Weight Loss

 Pushing Too Hard Can Backfire

 Most people who want to see results as quickly as possible choose some extreme training or a super strict routine.
 What can go wrong if a person decides to overdo the exercise?
 They risk burning out, disrupting hormone production, and injuring bones, joints, and muscles in case of losing balance or grip.
-Then you do not achieve your goal faster but rather fall behind it.
+Then you do not achieve your goal faster but rather fall behind it, which often disrupts long-term weight loss plans.

 The CDC advises maintaining at least 150 minutes a week of mild activity when losing weight.
-The load will not be high; the main thing is that you will not interrupt the process.
+The load will be low; the key is to not interrupt the process while learning to lose weight safely.

 It’s Not Just About Eating Less